d-luca727/ta-indicators/README.md

 ﻿# ta-indicators

 With a strong focus on analyzing the crypto market, this service offers a no-frills, quick and handy interface to calculate the most useful TA indicators.
 It is still at an early stage of development, nonetheless the most used indicators have been already implemented.
-My future vision will be to integrate this API into another crypto related project (\href{https://github.com/Proioxis4/pogeverse}{PogeVerse}).

 # How to run it